-Viral gastroenteritis is a common infectious disease syndrome, and it is a leading cause of significant morbidity from virals in young children and older people worldwide, especially in underdeveloped countries.
-Still, in developed countries, viral gastroenteritis is generally self-limiting, with a benign course, and recovery occurs during 2-5 days1-3.
-Treatment efforts have focused on reducing the days of diarrhea with adequate fluid, nutritional, and electrolyte therapy^{4,5}.
+Viral gastroenteritis is a common infectious disease syndrome and is a leading cause of significant morbidity from virals in young children and older people worldwide, especially in underdeveloped in developed countries, Still, countries. gastroenteritis is generally self-limiting, with a benign course, and recovery occurs during 2-5 days1-Treatment efforts have focused on reducing the days of diarrhea with adequate fluid, nutritional, and electrolyte therapy^{4,5}.

-Two hundred million cases of diarrheal diseases occur annually worldwide, and an estimated 1.9 million children below five years of age die each year, mainly in developing countries^{6,7}.
+Two hundred million cases of diarrheal diseases occur annually worldwide, and an estimated 1.9 million children below five years of age die each year, mainly in developing countries^{6,7}

-Enteric viruses associated with the acute diarrheal disease include Rotavirus, Norovirus, Adenovirus and Astrovirus^{1,6,8}.
+Enteric viruses associated with acute diarrheal disease include Rotavirus, Norovirus, Adenovirus and Astrovirus 1,6,8.
 There are several different forms of contact transmission, including dirty hands and food or water contaminated by human sewage (faecal-oral route), and airborne transmission has been proposed in recent decades5.

-Viral gastroenteritis starts suddenly with watery diarrhea and vomiting, often followed by varying combinations of headache, anorexia, myalgia, malaise, nausea, vomiting, abdominal cramps and low-grade fever^{5,9}.
+Viral gastroenteritis starts suddenly with watery diarrhea and vomiting, often followed by varying of headache, anorexia, myalgia, malaise, nausea, vomiting, abdominal cramps and low -grade fever^{5,9}